Modular Kitchen Design Ideas and Inspiration 2025

 4. L Shaped Kitchen Design

-One of the most common and practical layouts, the L-shaped kitchen design is perfect for small to medium-sized homes.
-This layout ensures optimal space utilisation and creates a natural work triangle between the hob, sink, and refrigerator.
-It allows for additional features like a breakfast bar or compact dining space while maintaining openness and flow.
+The L-shaped kitchen is highly versatile and perfect for small to medium-sized homes.
+This design creates a natural work triangle between the stove, sink, and fridge, ensuring optimal flow.
+It also allows for additional features like a breakfast bar or a compact dining area.

 5. U Shape Modular Kitchen